-On 24 September 2000, Monsignor Brian H. Henneberry, Pastor of St Dunstan’s Church, unveiled a Celtic memorial at the Hermitage Cemetery in Fredericton honoring the memory of some of the earliest Roman Catholic parishioners – mostly Irish – who were buried in St Dunstan’s Cemetery between 1836 and 1870.
-The money for the memorial came out of funds from the sale of St Dunstan’s School that stands on ground where the old cemetery was located.
+On the 24th of September 2000, Monsignor Brian H. Henneberry, the Pastor of St Dunstan’s Church in Fredericton, initiated the unveiling of a Celtic memorial at the Hermitage Cemetery in Fredericton.
+This monument was dedicated to some of the earliest Roman Catholic parishioners, primarily of Irish descent, who were interred in St Dunstan’s Cemetery between 1836 and 1870.
+The memorial was financed by proceeds from the sale of St Dunstan’s School, which was erected on the land where the old cemetery was once situated.

-The memorial in the Hermitage Cemetery actually consists of several components.
-The centerpiece is a suitably engraved Celtic cross – similar to the one marking the nearby grave of Rt.
+The Hermitage Cemetery memorial incorporates various elements.
+The primary feature is an appropriately inscribed Celtic cross, similar to the one marking the grave of Rt.
 Rev. William Dollard, the first Roman Catholic Bishop of New Brunswick.
-Then, there are six tablets – three on either side of this high cross bearing names such as: Breen, Dolan, Logue, McCann, O’Brien, Sullivan and Tierney, as well as their year of death.
-Besides many “known only to God,” Monsignor Henneberry explained “in a very special way, we commemorate the 283 people who were originally buried in the old cemetery on Regent Street, whose remains were moved here in 1910 …” Lastly, a monument, called a “slope marker,” installed directly in line with the Celtic cross, is engraved with the names of eight priests whose graves are close by.
+Additionally, six plaques flanking this tall cross bear names like Breen, Dolan, Logue, McCann, O’Brien, Sullivan, and Tierney, among others, along with their death years.
+Monsignor Henneberry poignantly pointed out, “we particularly honour the 283 individuals who were initially buried in the old cemetery on Regent Street, whose remains were relocated here in 1910.”
+Lastly, a monument called a “slope marker,” in line with the Celtic cross, bears the names of eight nearby interred priests.

-The Hermitage property, where the new memorial stands, dates from 1870 when Rev. James C. McDevitt purchased this beautiful site along the Woodstock Road for a burial ground and for other church related purposes.
-Almost immediately, it became known as the “new Catholic Cemetery.”
-The former burial ground at St Dunstan’s – referred to as the “old Catholic Cemetery”- was supposedly closed then.
-Nonetheless, a few burials, especially of those who had close relatives there, took place after its closure.
-This accounts for names such as Ann Densmore, John Long, Dennis O’Leary and Richard Tobin, all whom died after 1870, on the memorial.
+The Hermitage property, now the memorial site, was acquired in 1870 by Rev. James C. McDevitt.
+This picturesque location along the Woodstock Road was intended for a burial ground and other church-related uses.
+It quickly became the “new Catholic Cemetery.”
+The old St Dunstan’s burial ground was reportedly closed, but a few post-closure burials occurred, accounting for names such as Ann Densmore, John Long, Dennis O’Leary, and Richard Tobin, who died after 1870, appearing on the memorial.

-The memorial erected in the Hermitage Cemetery in the year 2000 was long over due.
-In fact, it was ninety years before when parishioners of St Dunstan’s voted in favour of using the Regent Street cemetery site for a school.
-It was then that most of the graves and markers in the path of school construction were moved.
-According to Fredericton author, Ruth Scott: “the remains of the old graveyard were reverently lifted and re-interred in the new cemetery on the Woodstock Road, now known as the Hermitage.
-To provide a schoolyard for the children, the remaining gravestones were removed and placed in the Hermitage as well.”
+The Hermitage Cemetery memorial, unveiled in 2000, was a long-awaited tribute.
+Ninety years prior, St Dunstan’s parishioners voted to repurpose the Regent Street cemetery for a school.
+This decision led to the relocation of most graves and markers obstructing school construction.
+According to local author, Ruth Scott, “the remains from the old graveyard were respectfully exhumed and reburied in the new cemetery on Woodstock Road, now known as the Hermitage.
+To create a playground, the remaining tombstones were also transferred to the Hermitage.”